AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 ### Format
 - There is no teacher for this course, rather this is a group study of carefully selected materials.
 - We will meet once a month in a casual interactive setting to discuss the materials, answer questions, and work on exercises together.
-We will also use Discourse for inter-meeting discussions.
+We will also use Discourse to keep the conversation going in real-time.

 ### Book [required]
 We will be working through a number of resources, most of which are freely available online.
 However we will be relying heavily on the following required text: